wsandst/opengl-computeshader-starter/README.md

 # OpenGL Starter Project using SDL2 with C++
 This is a starter OpenGL project which I use as the base for various hobby OpenGL projects.
 Several classes simplify the interface to OpenGL and SDL2, and many common features are implemented already which helps you from having to redevelop the same features many times.
+This project was built ontop of my [previous OpenGL boilerplate project](https://github.com/wsandst/opengl-boilerplate).
 ## Features
 * Rendering models with textures and simple lighting
 * Rendering text on the screen, from a loaded font using the FreeType library